JustAStudentAI/NeuralNetwork/README.md

     b1 = np.zeros((n_hidden1, 1))  # Biases can be initialized to zeros

     # Initialize weights and biases for the second layer
-    # w1 is a n_hidden2 x n_hidden1 matrix, the . after the 2 is for floating point division
+    # w1 is a output x n_hidden1 matrix, the . after the 2 is for floating point division
-    W2 = np.random.randn(n_hidden2, n_hidden1) * np.sqrt(2. / (n_hidden1 + n_hidden2))
+    W2 = np.random.randn(output, n_hidden1) * np.sqrt(2. / (n_hidden1 + output))
-    b2 = np.zeros((n_hidden2, 1))  # Biases can be initialized to zeros
+    b2 = np.zeros((output, 1))  # Biases can be initialized to zeros
     return W1, b1, W2, b2
 ```
 <br>

 ### What initialization is used?
 He initialization is used.
 It helps avoid diminishing or exploding gradients during training by ensuring that the variance of the outputs of each layer remains controlled, thus making the network more likely to learn effectively.
+Note: This was a random choice to use HE; multiplying by .05 instead would result in a 1% loss of accuracy compared to HE initialization.
 <br>
 <br>
 <br>